Marriage and Family (MFAM)

 MFAM 614.
 Law and Ethics.
 3 Units.

-Examines laws pertaining to the family: child welfare, separation, divorce, and financial aspects of family maintenance.
-Case management, referral procedures, professional and client interaction, ethical practices (AAMFT, ACA, BBS), ethical relations with other professions, legal responsibilities, abilities, and confidentially.
-Current legal patterns and trends in the mental health profession.
-Exploration between the practitioner's sense of self and human values and his/her professional behavior, scope of practice, and ethics.
-Course assists students to examine how culture, SES, poverty, social stress, and biology impact consumer's recovery process.
+Examines child welfare, separation, and divorce law, and financial aspects of family maintenance.
+Includes case management, referrals, professional and client interactions, ethical and interprofessional relations, legal responsibilities, and confidentially.
+Explores interactions among the practitioner's sense of self and human values, professional behavior, scope of practice, and ethics.
+Examination of impacts of culture, SES, poverty, social stress, and biology on the recovery process.

 MFAM 624.
 Individual and Systems Assessment.
 3 Units.